-PHIL: Not any time soon.
+PHIL: Not anytime soon.

-JOHN: Well I can’t imagine myself...I’ll never retire as such, I mean whatever that means.
-I may stop doing ten things...
+JOHN: Well I can’t imagine myself – I’ll never retire as such, I mean, whatever that means.
+I may stop doing ten things.

-PHIL: I can’t imagine you retiring.
+PHIL: Yeah, I can’t imagine you retiring.

-JOHN: No, when I lose my mind or...
+JOHN: No, when I lose my mind or –

-JOHN: Yeah and when I take a vacation all I ever do is edit the books and the commentaries that I’m writing so my wife says, “This is no vacation.”
+JOHN: Yeah, and when I take a vacation all I ever do is edit the books and the commentaries that I’m writing.
+So my wife says, “This is no vacation.”

-PHIL: John, this dialogue that we’re having is going to be out by CD and tape to Grace partners and friends of our ministry who support and help us pay the bills, so if you could speak to them, what message would you have for them?
+PHIL: John, this dialogue that we’re having is going to be out by CD and tape to Grace partners and friends of our ministry who support and help us pay the bills.
+So if you could speak to them, what message would you have for them?

 And the same is true with radio.
-I could preach till I’m blue in the face and nobody in the world could hear it if it weren’t for people like you and all the others who are a part of our team here at Grace To You and most importantly Christian radio stations everywhere.
-And then beyond that what makes it all work is the faithful prayers and gifts of those who listen.
-This is a completely 100 percent listener-supported ministry and we have no resources beyond that.
+I could preach till I’m blue in the face and nobody in the world could hear it if it weren’t for people like you and all the others who are a part of our team here at Grace to You, and most importantly Christian radio stations everywhere.
+And then beyond that, what makes it all work is the faithful prayers and gifts of those who listen.
+This is a completely one hundred percent listener-supported ministry.
+We have no resources beyond that.
 We have zero endowment, we have nothing to turn to except our listeners.
 This ministry will be whatever the people who listen and support it allow it to be under God’s providential leadership.

-PHIL: Well, John, we love you and thanks for your diligence.
-I’m Phil Johnson, I’ve been talking with John MacArthur.
-John, we’ve gone nearly a half-hour longer then we intended to do and I still have a lot of questions to ask you.
-Maybe we could do this again some time.
+PHIL: Well, John, we love you; and thanks for your diligence.
+I’m Phil Johnson; I’ve been talking with John MacArthur.
+John, we’ve gone nearly a half-hour longer then we intended to do, and I still have a lot of questions to ask you.
+Maybe we could do this again sometime.

-JOHN: Well, Phil, you’re in charge of this part of my life so all you have to do is set it up and I’d love to do it.
+JOHN: Well, Phil, you’re in charge of this part of my life, so all you have to do is set it up and I’d love to do it.